 Within your tutorial group, organise yourselves into groups.
 Where possible, organise the groups according to the professional majors that students are studying, such as groups of accounting, marketing, human resource management, economics and management students.
-Read the following ethical dilemma and discuss how you would respond to the situation described.
+Read the ethical dilemma 'Auditing hidden agendas' and discuss how you would respond to the situation described.
 Present your group's response to the class.